by Jordan Danger

 I was talking to my BFF, MJ (perhaps the queen of girl geekdom), and she said that this wasn't an isolated phenomenon.
 Apparently, there's a widespread belief that geek girls are 'posers', wearing Flash tee shirts or Super Mario belt buckles just to look 'cool'; that girls can't possibly be as fanatical about our geek things as boys are.

-Well listen up, sexist fanboys: I hear you roll newbie girl Magic players on their first night and scare them off from coming back. hear that you wanted into the girls-only event so you could check out more than just the merchandise. hear that maybe you're just bitter that those cool Flash tee-wearing girls don't find your knowledge of Batcave blueprints as sexy as you thought it was.
+Well listen up, sexist fanboys: I hear you roll newbie girl Magic players on their first night and scare them off from coming back.
+I hear that you wanted into the girls-only event so you could check out more than just the merchandise.
+I hear that maybe you're just bitter that those cool Flash tee-wearing girls don't find your knowledge of Batcave blueprints as sexy as you thought it was.

 For the girl-friendly fanboys: I'm sorry you had to hear that.
 You're +20 to cool.